HarryLovesCode/Vulkan-API-Book/chap02/chap02.md

   VkInstance*                                 pInstance);
 ```

-Let's look at the documentation for arguments:

-- `pCreateInfo` - Must be a pointer to a valid `VkInstanceCreateInfo` structure.
+- `pCreateInfo` points to an instance of `VkInstanceCreateInfo` controlling creation of the instance.
-- `pAllocator` - If not NULL, must be a pointer to a valid `VkAllocationCallbacks` structure.
+- `pAllocator` controls host memory allocation.
-- `pInstance` - Must be a pointer to a `VkInstance` handle.
+- `pInstance` points a `VkInstance` handle in which the resulting instance is returned.

 Notice this returns a `VkResult`.
-This value will tell us if the instance creation was successful or if it failed.
-Keep that information in the back of your head because we'll check the return type in a moment.
+This value is used for many function calls in Vulkan to indicate failure during execution of the function body.
+In this case, the value will tell us if the instance creation was successful or if it failed.
 Valid usage of `vkCreateInstance` would look like this:

 ```cpp
 VkResult res = vkCreateInstance(&createInfo, NULL, &instance);